 Testing and certification of filtering face masks

-Accredited testing and certification of filtering face masks in accordance with the European standards, including EN 149 for personal protective equipment (PPE) for manufacturers, importers, and distributors.
+Testing and certification of filtering face masks in accordance with the European standards, including EN 149 for personal protective equipment (PPE) for manufacturers, importers, and distributors.

 If you want to market and sell face masks in the EU, including the Danish market, they must be CE marked.
 This enables you to document that the face masks meet the requirements for safety under the European standards, including EN 149 for personal protective equipment.